Employer branding attracts and retains employees

 • Your strategy and future prospects

-• Challenges that you company meet and solve
+• Challenges that your company meet and solve

-• Difference you company make for customers, employees and the community
+• Difference your company make for customers, employees and the community

 • The culture of your company and how it materializes

-Most people prefer to look for a job with a company or organization that is recognized as a good workplace.
-Some may hear about your business through networks, while others follow it in the media and on social media.
+Most people prefer to look for a job with a company or organization that is recognized as a good place to work.
+Some may hear about your business through networks, while others discover you in the media and on social media.
 If you want to attract new, skilled employees, you must be sharp to tell the good story about the workplace in a way that arouses future employees’ interest.

 Read more about it here, how your employees become digital ambassadors for the company’s brand.